 The structure of a Technical Framework is predefined as shown in the figure below.
 It follows a top-down approach in accordance with the IEC 62559 Use Case Methodology, the European Smart Grid Architecture Model, the IHE Global Standards and the V-model.

 - A Technical Framework is dedicated to a Business Case, e.g. the operation of a Virtual Power Plant (VPP).
-The buisness case belongs to a Business Domain - in the case of the VPP the electrical energy production, distribution, regulation and market area.
+The business case belongs to a Domain Overview - in the case of the VPP the electrical energy production, distribution, regulation and market area.

-- The Business Case Overview describes systems environment, possible variants and fuctional requirement.
+- The Business Overview describes systems environment, possible variants and functional requirement.
 In case of the VPP, the structure, possible archetypes and its operational objectives are described to enable the speciﬁcation of functional requirements

 - Integration Proﬁles speciﬁy normatively how certain features shall be implemented, and provide informative implementation examples.
 Multiple features, e.g. operational, technical and security requirements may be speciﬁed within one Integration Proﬁle or in separately.